kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 peer in any ClusterNetworkPolicy.
 This makes looking up policies that affect a particular Pod more challenging than when there's only NetworkPolicy resources.

-In addition, in an extreme case where a ClusterNetworkPolicy `Authorize` rule, ClusterNetworkPolicy `Deny` rule, ClusterNetworkPolicy `Allow` rule, NetworkPolicy rule and ClusterDefaultNetworkPolicy rule applies to an overlapping set of Pods, users will need to refer to the precedence model mentioned in the
+In addition, in an extreme case where a ClusterNetworkPolicy `Empower` rule, ClusterNetworkPolicy `Deny` rule, ClusterNetworkPolicy `Allow` rule, NetworkPolicy rule and ClusterDefaultNetworkPolicy rule applies to an overlapping set of Pods, users will need to refer to the precedence model mentioned in the